laravel/jetstream-docs/2.x/features/authentication.md

 ## Views / Pages

 When using the Livewire stack, the login view is displayed using the `resources/views/auth/login.blade.php` Blade template.
 When using the Inertia stack, this view is displayed using the `resources/js/Pages/Auth/Login.vue` template.
-The directories that contain these views also contain other authentication related views / pages for your application.
+The directories that contain these views also contain other authentication-related views / pages for your application.

 ### Customizing The Authentication Views